 I’d love to hear what your kids think of this recipe if you try it, so please comment below to share.
 (I appreciate every single comment!)Print

 - 2 cups fresh or frozen mango cubes

-- 1 cup plain whole milk kefir or yogurt
+- 1 cup plain or vanilla whole milk kefir or yogurt

 - Add the mango and kefir to a blender.
 Blend very smooth, starting on low and working up to high.

 - Taste and adjust sweetness with a little honey or maple syrup if needed.
 (The mango is usually sweet enough on its own.)

 - Pour into freezer pop molds and freeze for 4-6 hours or until firm.

 The mixture works as a smoothie straight out of the blender.